 The majority of CBT's revenues continue to be received from power project investments.
 Revenues for power projects are reported net of expenses.
-Power project revenues for Brilliant Expansion are impacted by a three-month shutdown to provide in-stream clean up work in the tailrace.
+Power project revenues for Brilliant Expansion were impacted by a three-month shutdown to provide in-stream clean up work in the tailrace.
 These repairs were completed in November 2008.
-Power project revenues for
+Power project revenues for 2008/09 -2011/12 include ecoENERGY grants to be received from the Government of Canada.
+This grant revenue is based on sales of eligible energy generated by the Brilliant Expansion.
+Total power revenues are expected to increase over the next three years, with all power projects expected to be fully operational on an annual basis.